MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 ## Use tracing in the Azure SDK for Java

-The Azure SDK for Java offers comprehensive tracing support, allowing you to see the flow of execution through your application code and the client libraries you're using.
-You can enable tracing in Azure client libraries by using and configuring the [OpenTelemetry](https://opentelemetry.io) SDK or using an OpenTelemetry-compatible agent.
+The Azure SDK for Java offers comprehensive tracing support, enabling you to see the flow of execution through your application code and the client libraries you're using.
+You can enable tracing in Azure client libraries by using and configuring the [OpenTelemetry](https://opentelemetry.io) SDK or by using an OpenTelemetry-compatible agent.
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.

-For more detailed information on how to enable tracing in the Azure SDK for Java, see the [Azure SDK for Java tracing documentation](./tracing.md).
+For more information on how to enable tracing in the Azure SDK for Java, see [Configure tracing in the Azure SDK for Java](tracing.md).

 ## Next steps